femiguez/apsimx/README.md

 > devtools::install_github("femiguez/apsimx", build_vignettes = TRUE,
 > build_opts = c("--no-resave-data", "--no-manual"))

+For an introduction after you load the packge read the vignette

+> vignette("apsimx")

+If you want to write scripts but are not interested in 'apsimx' specifically read the "apsimx-scripts" vignette.

+> vignette("apsimx-scripts")

 If you have any questions contact Fernando E. Miguez (femiguez *at* iastate.edu)